zhenia-cyp/meduzzen-internship/README.md

  Run the following command:

  python3 -m app.main

 ### Running the Tests

-Navigate to the project root directory meduzzen-internship/ and execute the command pytest
+Navigate to the project root directory meduzzen-internship/ and execute the command:

+ pytest

+### Running the application using Docker

+ sudo docker-compose up --build

+### Running the tests using Docker

+ sudo docker-compose run test